[Based on an incident which happened one evening in Russia. It’s 70% true.]

 ‘You don’t have to do this, Masha.
 It’s not the inquisition, I really don’t need to know.’

-‘Condoms, yeah, yeah, you showed me those.
+‘Condoms, yeah, yeah, I saw those.
 I love these little glass animals too.
 How come they don’t break?’

 ‘I don’t know.’